wenliangdai/wenliangdai/README.md

 ### Hello there 👋

-I'm a Ph.D. candidate (second year) at HKUST.
+I'm a Ph.D. candidate (third year) at HKUST.

 Interested in
 - 💻 &nbsp; Coding